vedprakash-m/sutra/docs/User_Experience.md

 **Document Version:** 1.0
 **Last Updated:** 2025-01-27
-**Authority:** This document serves as the single source of truth for all UX/UI decisions in the Sutra AI Operations Platform
+**Authority:** This document serves as the single source of truth for all UX/UI decisions in the Sutra Multi-LLM Prompt Studio

 ## 1. Executive Summary